spencerrais/spencerrais.github.io/blog/src/contents/airflow-simple-batch.md

 Like everything in programming there is no single correct way to go about things, but leaving it in Python is probably the best way in which others can easily come up to speed.

+Code for this example can be found [here](https://github.com/spencerrais/blog_examples/tree/main/batch-data-pipeline-with-airflow).